Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

 Your event marker makes a distinctive sound that lets the dog know exactly what the reward is for.
 The most common event marker is a clicker, but you can also use a word.

 Using an event marker is a skill.
 It does not come naturally and you will need to improve your timing and co-ordination.

-You can practice by watching a TV programme and ‘marking’ a specific type of behaviour, such as an arm lift or a smile.
-Practice on your kids, or your cat.
+You can practice by watching a TV programme and ‘marking’ a specific type of behavior, such as an arm lift or a smile.
+Practice on your kids, or your cat!

-Just don’t use it around your dog, until you have mastered the skill of clicking when you observe a change in behaviour, with a reasonable level of competence.
+Just don’t use it around your dog, until you have mastered the skill of clicking when you observe a change in behavior, with a reasonable level of competence.

 It won’t take you long, and you will continue to improve after you have started training your dog.￼

 It ought to go without saying that easy tasks need to be learned before hard ones.